 How often do I need to drive out to Coeur d'Alene?

-We host company social events twice a year.
-These are optional but recommended -- we have a good time and it's a wonderful chance to get to know your coworkers better.
-In addition, we encourage interns to stop by when they find it more productive to meet with us in person for training or collaboration.
+It depends on your needs.
+We encourage employees to stop by when they find it more productive to meet with us in person for training or collaboration.

 How often do we have video chat meetings?